FREQUENTLY ASKED QUESTIONS

 What are the existing conditions and are natural areas being disrupted for development?

 This project is focused on sustainable development in areas that are already developed, but remain blighted or underutilized.
 This project will not develop the natural island.
-The Phase 1 development area, which is owned by the City, is home to several dilapidated structures and storage lots.
-The 80 acre Phase 2 development area, currently operates as a concrete and sand production plant.
-The channel separating the island from the shoreline has mostly silted in, and will be restored as a lake.
-The island itself is currently owned by the City, and is operated as a County maintained park.
+The Phase 1 development area, which is owned by the City, was home to several dilapidated structures and storage lots.
+The southern area currently operates as a concrete and sand production plant.
 The island will not be developed as part of this project.

 Why is this project important to the City?